mwebsoft2022/Job/README.md

 # Job
-Hello Welcome to soft ware job
+Hello Welcome to software job

+You git a promission